Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Abstract

 \section{Abstract}

 A well-studied nonlinear extension of the minimum-cost flow problem is to minimize the objective $\sum_{ij\in E} C_{ij}(f_{ij})$ over feasible flows $f$, where on every arc $ij$ of the network, $C_{ij}$ is a convex function.
-We give a strongly polynomial algorithm for finding an exact optimal solution for a broad class of such problems.
-The most important characteristic of this class is that an optimal solution can be computed exactly provided its support.

-This includes separable convex quadratic objectives and also certain market equilibria problems: Fisher's market with linear and with spending constraint utilities.
-We thereby give the first strongly polynomial algorithms for separable quadratic minimum-cost flows and for Fisher's market with spending constraint utilities, settling open questions posed e.g. in \cite{Hochbaum94} and in \cite{Vazirani10spending}, respectively.
+We give a strongly polynomial algorithm for the case when all $C_{ij}$'s are convex quadratic functions, settling an open problem raised e.g. by Hochbaum \cite{Hochbaum94}.
+We also give strongly polynomial algorithms for computing market equilibria in Fisher markets with linear utilities and with spending constraint utilities, that can be formulated in this framework (see Shmyrev \cite{Shmyrev09}, Devanur et al. \cite{Birnbaum11}).
+For the latter class this resolves an open question raised by Vazirani \cite{Vazirani10spending}.
 The running time is $O(m^4\log m)$ for quadratic costs, $O(n^4+n^2(m+n\log n)\log n)$ for Fisher's markets with linear utilities and $O(mn^3 +m^2(m+n\log n)\log m)$ for spending constraint utilities.

+All these algorithms are presented in a common framework that addresses the general problem setting.
+Whereas it is impossible to give a strongly polynomial algorithm for the general problem even in an approximate sense (see Hochbaum \cite{Hochbaum94}), we show that assuming the existence of certain black-box oracles, one can give an algorithm using a strongly polynomial number of arithmetic operations and oracle calls only.
+The particular algorithms can be derived by implementing these oracles in the respective settings.